 To show what he meant, he cut a small hole in a coconut, just big enough so a monkey could slide its hand in.
 He then tied the coconut to a tree and put a banana inside.

 In practically no time a monkey came and smelling banana, put his hand inside the coconut.
 But, when he tried to pull out his hand, since the fist was clenched holding a banana, it would not come out of the small hole.

 The wise farmer began climbing up the tree.
 The monkey was its own hostage.
 It could let go of the banana and take its hand out, but no, it held onto it tightly.
 It made a lot of noise but the man went to him calmly and grabbed hold of the monkey.

 They hung hundreds of coconuts thereafter and soon all the monkeys were caught.

 The moral of the story: attachment is monkey-business.

 On a more serious note, the root cause of attachment is ignorance.
 The monkey has placed a greater value on the banana than its own freedom.
-To let go of the banana, it must exercise conscious detachment from the object of desire (a banana in this case).
+To let go of the banana, it must exercise a conscious detachment from the object of desire (a banana in this case).
 You consciously detach yourself from something for a few weeks and letting go happens automatically.
-You quit taking tea, for example, for a few weeks and the desire to have tea will let go of itself.
+You quit taking tea for a few weeks for example and the desire to have tea will let go of itself.
 Try it to believe me.

 Besides, letting go isn’t as hard as it sounds.
 You let go of your thoughts, body and mind before you go to bed every night.
 In fact, it’s not possible to fall asleep without letting go.
 The rejuvenation and peace you experience in sleep is because you let go.
 If you want a similar feeling in your waking life then sooner or later, letting go is a must.

-If mind is a monkey, banana is the desire.
+If the mind is the monkey, then the banana is desire.
 That clenched fist is the attachment and the wise farmer symbolizes detachment.
 All climbed up on the tree of life.
-And, coconut?
-What’s coconut?
+And, the coconut?
+What’s the coconut?
 It’s samsara.